This tutorial introduces how to extract concordances and keyword-in-context (KWIC) displays with R.

 ## 386

-useful to extract more context.
-This is easily done by increasing size
+beneficial to extract more context.
+This can be achieved by adjusting

-of the context window.
-To do this, we specify the window
+the size of the context window.
+To do so, we simply specify the

 argument of the kwic

-the context window size to 10 words/elements rather than using the
+following example, we set the context window size to 10 words/elements,

 # define text